kai-li-1994/garment-variant-dataset/README.md

 - The dataset provides garment-variant-level information on material composition, colour, product category, and component structure for two major fast-fashion retailers across two regional markets.

-- The dataset can be reused to evaluate textile sorting compatibility, preprocessing requirements, and potential barriers to fibre-to-fibre recycling using transparent rule-based or alternative analytical frameworks.
+- The dataset can be reused to evaluate textile sorting compatibility, textile pre-processing requirements, and potential barriers to fibre-to-fibre recycling using transparent rule-based or alternative analytical frameworks.

 - The normalized material, category, and component fields allow researchers to compare heterogeneous retailer-disclosed product information across brands, regions, garment types, and colour variants.

 - The structured component-level representation can support further work on garment complexity, linings, trims, pocket structures, coatings, and other features relevant to textile circularity.

-- The preprocessing scripts, CSV mapping tables, and TXT summary files provide an auditable workflow from retailer product-page records to an analysis-ready JSONL dataset.
+- The Python scripts, CSV mapping tables, and TXT summary files provide an auditable workflow from retailer product-page records to an analysis-ready JSONL dataset.

 - The dataset may also support future comparative work with other retailers, markets, or time periods, provided that new product-page data are transformed into a compatible schema.

 ## Data-processing workflow

-The dataset was produced through six sequential preprocessing steps:
+The dataset was produced through six sequential dataset-construction steps after data acquisition:

 1. minimum-information filtering;
 2. Uniqlo colour-variant expansion;